CJDennis/autoloader/README.md

 - `tests/unit/autoloader/test/second/autoloader_test_second_class.php`
 - `tests/unit/autoloader/testnamespace/test_class.php`

 plus other files required for Codeception.
-The code is tested with [Codeception 2.2.6](http://codeception.com/builds).
+The code is tested with [Codeception 2.3.4](http://codeception.com/builds).
-You will need the 2.2.6 version of Codeception's `.phar` file to run the tests.
+Any 2.2.x or 2.3.x version of Codeception's `.phar` file should be able to run the tests, possibly other versions too.

 - `php path/to/codecept.phar run unit` - to run tests for all classes
 - `php path/to/codecept.phar run unit AutoloaderTest` - to run the tests in the named file only